NO VIDEO URL

 The bottom line?
 You don’t need to have the “gift of the gab” to succeed as a salesperson!

-2. The excuse that sales skills weren’t taught in school.
+2. The excuse that sales skills weren’t taught in school

 Sales skills are often not taught in educational institutions – however, just because they are not part of the curriculum doesn’t mean they’re not important.

 A common belief is that you leave your choice of educational institution knowing everything that you need to know in terms of your chosen field.
 While in many ways this is true, unfortunately, knowing what you need to know in a chosen field and knowing what you need to be successful are not mutually exclusive terms.
-Those who are successful never stop learning, and if you’re seeking success outside of what a boss can provide then learning the art of selling and self-promotion is essential.
+Those who are most highly successful people never stop learning, and if you’re seeking success outside of what a boss can provide then learning the art of selling and self-promotion is essential.

-3. The realization that sales can be uncomfortable to begin with.
+3. The realization that sales can be uncomfortable to begin with

-When you do anything for the first time – whether it’s public speaking or riding a horse – you’re probably going to be uncomfortable.
+When you decide to do anything for the first time – whether it’s public speaking or riding a horse – you’re probably going to be uncomfortable.
 It’s called moving beyond your comfort zone, and it’s usually an essential part of the journey towards success.

 When it comes to sales, there’s no exception.